bluerobotics/ardusub-zola/advanced-usage/index.md

     - 10 indicates the left side joystick, 11 indicates the right side one
     - in future there will be support for arbitrary axes and sliders
 - New SVGs currently need to be added to the code, but in future will be possible to add/import dynamically

+Once Cockpit has a suitably registered SVG file for the desired joystick type, it is possible to perform the relevant "Joystick mapping", from the button IDs presented by the physical joystick to labels that match the corresponding buttons in the SVG file.
+This mapping can then be exported to the computer and/or the vehicle, and imported to new Cockpit instances/devices later.

 ## Logs